What’s up Phys Ed Family!

 More details here on How I do Fitness Testing and also 4 Tips to Keep Fitnessgram Fun.

-Conflict Corner
+The Conflict Corner

-This is one of my most popular free downloads.
-It’s a behavior management strategy that I use to help students learn to take responsibility for putting some effort into solving their own problems before asking for help.
+It’s a behavior management strategy that we use to help students learn to take responsibility for putting some effort into solving their own problems before asking for help.

 It’s designed to eliminate tattle-telling from your class and teach important conflict resolution skills to students.